renzwo/cardano-plutus-apps-install-m1/README.md

 ```console
 cd plutus-apps/
 ```
-8 no checkout of commits needed, just use the master branch as it is
+8 no checkout of commits needed, just use the master branch for now

 9 build the server
 ```console